Assistant Professor of Computer Science

 PhD, Massachusetts Institute of Technology, 2013

-M. Ehsan Hoque is an Assistant Professor of Computer Science and Electrical and Computer Engineering at University of Rochester, where he directs the Rochester Human-Computer Interaction (ROC HCI) Lab.
+M. Ehsan Hoque is an Assistant Professor of Computer Science and Electrical and Computer Engineering at University of Rochester, where he co-directs the Rochester Human-Computer Interaction (ROC HCI) Lab.
 His research focuses on, (1) Designing and implementing new algorithms to sense subtle human nonverbal behavior; (2) Enabling new behavior sensing and modeling for human-computer interaction; (3) Inventing new applications of emotion technology in high-impact social domains such as social skills training, public speaking, and assisting individuals who experience difficulties with social interactions.

 Areas of Interest: